mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 # Developing the compiler

 Now from the formal definition of our programming language lets move to its actual implementation.
-In this section we can see how the compiler's implementation looks like:
+In this section we will explain how the compiler's implementation works.
+Here are the high-level steps of execution:

 ```javascript
 const program = readFileSync(fileName, { encoding: 'utf-8' });